-Year Ended December 31,

-2 019 2020 \$ Change % Change

-(dollars i n thous sands)

-Research and development \$ 25,041 \$ 36,642 \$ 11,601 46 %
+Year Ended December 31, 2019 2020 \$ Change (dollars in thousands) % Change (dollars ir n thou usands) Research and development \$ 25,041 \$ 36,642 \$ 11,601 46 %

 Research and development expenses increased by \$11.6 million, or 46%, for the year ended December 31, 2020 compared to the year ended December 31, 2019.
 The increase was primarily attributable to an increase of \$8.6 million in compensation and benefits related costs primarily due to an increase in headcount of our research and development teams.
 The increase in compensation and benefits related costs includes an increase of \$3.2 million in share-based compensation expense, of which \$2.7 million is attributable to the secondary transaction in 2020.
-The remaining increase is primarily due to an increase of \$2.6 million in hosting fees and software costs incurred by our research and development teams.
+The remaining increase is primarily due to an increase of \$2.6 million in hosting fees and software costs incurred associated with developing and testing software that facilitates research and development activities.